 In Final Talk About Canine Parvovirus

 When you prevent the infection, you should have to know the actual reason for the disease.
 You have to do the annual vaccination program for adult dogs.
 Both killed and lived CPV vaccine are available, and you have to provide excellent immunity in most dogs.
-Finally, you always contact a veterinarian who gives you a piece of good advice for the canine parvovirus infection.
+Finally, you always contact a veterinarian who gives you a piece of good advice for the parvovirus infection.